The 5 Best POS Systems for Small Businesses in Canada

 2. Core software functions: consider what tasks you want your POS system to perform for you, whether you’re willing to pay more for certain features, and what ones you can do without.

 3. Hardware: if you have existing hardware that you’d like to keep, make sure your new POS system is compatible with it.
-Additionally, check the provider’s hardware offering, and make sure it can supply you with almost everything you need
+Additionally, check the provider’s hardware offering, and make sure it can supply you with almost everything you need.

 How We Test POS Systems for Small Businesses

-The Expert Market team tested and assessed 20 different POS systems to bring you this list.
-We spend around 160 hours researching POS platforms, and over 20 hours testing them.
 During that time, we used our learnings to evaluate how each POS system fared in six categories that are important to businesses, broken down into up to 12 subcategories, in order to get an impartial ranking.

 Here’s what we looked at:

-• POS software: The breadth of features included in the POS software, and how valuable they are to the average business, including inventory management, menu/product creation, customer engagement tools, and table management.
+• POS software: The breadth of features included in the POS software and how valuable they are to the average business, including inventory management, menu/product creation, customer engagement tools and table management.

-• Hardware/equipment: The variety of equipment available to purchase or rent, with special importance given to key items, such as physical terminals, customer displays, and accessories.
+• Hardware/equipment: The variety of equipment available to purchase or rent, with special importance given to key items, such as physical terminals, customer displays and accessories.

-• Ease-of-use: How easy each system is to use, based on feedback from several average users who were assigned basic tasks to complete on each system, such as menu/item creation, accessing reports, or applying a discount.
+• Ease-of-use: How easy each system is to use, based on feedback from several average users who were assigned basic tasks to complete on each system, such as menu/item creation, accessing reports or applying a discount.

 • Help and support: How effective and reachable the customer support teams are, with bonus points given to POS systems with help centers and training modes.

-• Costs: The price of the system, how it compares to competitors, and whether it's good value for money.
+• Costs: The price of the system, how it compares to competitors and whether it's good value for money.

 • User experience: Whether everyday users know and like the system, whether they’d recommend it, and what they say about it in online reviews.